hsiangenlinlin/lalaport-anniversary-discount-calculator/README.md

 * * *
 ### Objective:

 This app aims to optimize spending strategies for maximizing discounts during the Lalaport Anniversary promotion.
-By analyzing expense allocations across both promotional phases, users can effectively leverage cash discounts and coupon usage to enhance their savings. [https://hsiangenlinlin.github.io/lalaport-anniversary-discount-calculator/]
+By analyzing expense allocations across both promotional phases, users can effectively leverage cash discounts and coupon usage to enhance their savings.
+Feel free to try it here: [https://hsiangenlinlin.github.io/lalaport-anniversary-discount-calculator/]

 ### Promotion Details: